abarker/typped/doc/sphinx_docs/recursive_descent.rst

 .. note::

    Some of these features are still experimental.
-The some features are only partially implemented.
+Some features are only partially implemented.
 Only basic BNF currently works in the grammar parser.
 Type-checking and Pratt-style precedences in the grammars are not yet implemented.
+The implementation still needs to be optimized.

 Similarities and differences between the parsing methods
 --------------------------------------------------------